 A national 501 (c)(3) non-profit charity that provides direct services to patients with chronic, life threatening and debilitating diseases to help access care and treatment recommended by their doctor.

-Sometimes even with insurance, the costs associated with healthcare can be more than you expect or budget for.
-The first step to dealing with problems is to keep your medical and financial paperwork organized.
+Keep your medical and financial paperwork organized.
 That way, if you experience problems, you’ll be able to provide a complete description and documentation of the problem you’re facing.

 Be sure to always keep complete written notes with the date, name, title, and phone number of the person that you spoke with regarding the cost issue.
 Note that your doctor or nurse will most likely not be able to answer the billing questions.
 For these, you may want to speak to the administrative staff or someone in the billing office.

 Remember your goal is to get the doctor’s office to help you.
 Stay calm; be polite and patient, but also persistent.
 If you don’t understand the bill or why you owe what they say you owe, ask for clarification and continue until you fully understand.
 Be honest and realistic when talking about your ability to pay.

 Many cost issues or billing issues can be quick to resolve once they are brought up or there is a request for clarification.
 All you have to do is to have the confidence to start the conversation.